Home » Blog » Europe » Spain » How To Find An Apartment In Barcelona (Ultimate Guide)

 Exterior vs. Interior Window

 Sometimes you will even have to share this “view” with a neighbour and it doesn't give you as much daylight as a normal window.
 But it can be incredibly quiet and maybe your neighbour has some sense of decoration to make the patio look pretty.
-So this might not be the worse choice.
+So this might not be the worst choice.

 interior patio El Gotico Barcelona